 This is the perfect opportunity for cycling aficionados to buy barely used cycles at a substantially lower cost than the original rate.
 Are used bikes worth it?
 In general yes, in the current market of India, even more so.
 Now go search for the perfect deal for you!

 Where to search?

-The best online site to find a lot of secondhand cycles is Cyclop.
-Besides this dedicated Facebook page for cycles, you can check out generic buyer/seller marketplaces like OLX as well.
+The best online site to find a lot of secondhand cycles are Facebook groups.
+Besides dedicated Facebook pages for cycles, you can check out generic buyer/ seller marketplaces like OLX as well.
 Some community oriented cycling stores in your city might also help their patrons sell their pre-owned bikes.
 You can go to your Local Bike Store and check with them for showroom and older model test ride bikes as well.